gary-kim/status.garykim.dev/content/issues/2020-05-18-migration.md

 informational: true
 ---

-Minecraft: Turtle Server will be migrated to a new server.
+**Planned migration on May 20th will result in some downtime:** Minecraft: Turtle Server will be migrated to a new server.
 All data including everything stored in the SQL database will be moved.

 **Expected downtime is around 45 minutes.**